 1. Participation.
-Subject to the terms and conditions of this Agreement, the Originating Entity hereby sells and transfers to the Participating Entity, and the Participating Entity hereby purchases and accepts from the Originating Entity an undivided ownership interest in percent (_0%) of the Loan (the "Participation").
-The Participating Entity irrevocably agrees and consent to the Participation in each money advance made by the Originating Entity pursuant to the Loan Documents.
-Upon the request of the Originating Entity, the Participating Entity will immediately wire transfer the initial Participation amount to the Originating Entity.

-2. Accounting.
-The Originating Entity will deliver to the Participating Entity weekly statements reflecting the status of the Borrower's account with the Originating Entity and such further information as Participating Entity reasonably requests.
-All reports and information furnished by the Originating Entity to the Participating Entity, whether orally or in writing, will be without representation or warranty as to their truth, accuracy, or other matters and the Originating Entity will not be responsible for verifying their authenticity.
+Subject to the terms and conditions of this Agreement, the Participating Entity may, in its sole discretion, participate in the financing of any Factoring Client, pursuant to a PSA by contributing a percentage of the monies issued to a Factoring Client pursuant to a PSA.

-3. Participation in all Benefits and Payments.
-Upon the Participating Entity's payment of its appropriate, initial Participation amount, said payment shall, without more, and without further action by either of the parties hereto, constitute a sale and purchase of such Participation and will confer on the Participating Entity a share equal to the extent of its Participation in the Loan in all the rights and benefits of the Originating Entity under the provisions of the Loan Documents and a corresponding proportionate interest in all the Collateral (as defined in the Loan Agreement) held by the Originating Entity under the provisions of the Loan Documents.
+2. Participation in all Benefits and Payments.
+Upon the Participating Entity's payment of its determined , Participation amount, said payment shall, without more, and without further action by either of the parties hereto, constitute a sale and purchase of such Participation and will confer on the Participating Entity a share equal to the extent of its Participation in the transaction with the Factoring Client, pursuant to a PSA, in all the rights and benefits of Transfacunder the provisions of the PSA with the Factoring Client.

-4. Servicing, Collection and Expenses.
+3. Servicing, Collection and Expenses.

+3.1 Servicing.

-4.1 Servicing.
-The Originating Entity will, to the extent of the Participating Entity's Participation, hold and retain in its own name, as gent for the Participating Entity, all of the obligations of the Borrower under the Loan Documents.
-The Originating Entity has the exclusive right to service the Loan and will do so in accordance with its usual practices in the ordinary course of business and will accept payment of t e Loan from the Borrower, other third parties liable therefor and any guarantor of the Borrower.
-The Participating Entity irrevocably authorizes the Originating Entity to take all actions on t e Participating Entity's behalf and to exercise such powers as are specifically, generally or by implication delegated to the Originating Entity by the terms of this Participation Agreement together will all rights, powers and directions as are incidental or related thereto.
+Transfachas the exclusive right to service the the Parties’ obligations under a PSA with a Factoring Client and will do so in accordance with its usual practices in the ordinary course of business and will accept payment of any amount due under a PSA from a Factoring Clientand/or , other third parties liable therefore.
+The Participating Entity irrevocably authorizes the Transfac to take all actions on t e Participating Entity's behalf and to exercise such powers as are specifically, generally or by implication delegated to Transfacby the terms of this Participation Agreement together will all rights, powers and directions as are incidental or related thereto.

-4.2 Administration Expenses.
-All costs and expenses of administration and collection of the Loan will be paid by the Originating Entity, except that any out-of-pocket costs and expenses of administration or collection incurred by reason of the employment or retention of outside third party service providers, suppliers, contractors, agencies or attorneys, including reasonable attorneys' fees will be paid by the Originating !Entity and the Participating Entity on a pro rata basis in accordance with their respective Participations in the Loan at the time such cost or expense was incurred.
+3.2 Administration Expenses.
+All costs and expenses of administration and collection of the amounts due under a PSAwill be paid by the Transfac, except that any out-of-pocket costs and expenses of administration or collection incurred by reason of the employment or retention of outside third party service providers, suppliers, contractors agencies or attorneys, including reasonable attorneys' fees will be paid by the Transfacand the Participating Entity on a pro rata basis in accordance with their respective Participations in the PSAat the time such cost or expense was incurred.

-4.3 Loan Fees.
-Participant acknowledges and agrees that it will not share in any (a) interest payments from Borrower in excess of the Interest Rate, (b) commitment or renewal fees, (c) maintenance fees, (d) exit fees, or (e) other fees or interest earned under the Loan Agreement aside from its share of principal payments and interest on the Participation at the Interest Rate.

-5. Collections, Disbursements to the Participating Entity.
+4. Collections, Disbursements to the Participating Entity.